Achievement Unlocked

 • "Do you ever feel people owe you more than they give?"

-Narcissistic Injury & Shame
+Narcissistic Injury and Shame

 • "How do you handle criticism or negative feedback?"